junghan0611/spacemacs/doc/DOCUMENTATION.md

 ### Notes

--   You don\'t need to explicitly list in a layer the theme packages you are defining in `dotspacemacs-themes`, Spacemacs is smart enough to remove those packages from the list of orphans.
+-   You don't need to explicitly list in a layer the theme packages you are defining in `dotspacemacs-themes`, Spacemacs is smart enough to remove those packages from the list of orphans.
 -   Due to the inner working of themes in Emacs, switching theme during